UniMath/agda-unimath/src/foundation/transfinite-cocomposition-of-maps.lagda.md

 ```

 we can form the **transfinite cocomposition** of `fₙ` by taking the canonical
-map from the [standard limit of the tower](foundation.limits-towers.md) into
+map from the [standard sequential limit](foundation.sequential-limits.md) into
 `A₀`.

 ## Definitions